During a bushfire, 95% of homes lost are due to Ember Attack!

 Wet material doesn't burn easily!

-An External Water Spray (EWS) or Wind-Enabled Ember Dousing System (WEEDS) are bushfire protection systems that uses purpose designed water sprinklers or high-pressure water spray nozzles, to create a protective water barrier around a structure, dousing embers and wetted surfaces to prevent ignition during high-wind wildfire events.
+An External Water Spray (EWS) or Wind-Enabled Ember Dousing System (WEEDS) are bushfire protection systems that utilize specially designed bushfire sprinklers or high-pressure water spray nozzles to create a protective water barrier around a structure.
+This system effectively douses embers and wets surfaces, preventing ignition during high-wind wildfire events.

-• Wind Resistance: The nozzles are directed outward and are designed to function under windy conditions, using the wind to help disperse the water onto the structures surface.
+Wind Resistance: The nozzles are directed outward and are engineered to operate under windy conditions, utilizing the wind to help disperse the water onto the surfaces of the house.

-• Water Coverage: The spray coverage is designed to wet down the structure's roof and other critical surfaces, creating a shield against wind-driven embers and radiant heat.
+Water Coverage: The spray coverage is intended to wet down the roof and other critical surfaces of the house, forming a shield against wind-driven embers and radiant heat.

-• Embers: The system is specifically designed to combat ember ignition, with testing showing it creates a sufficient density of water to douse firebrands that can travel long distances in the wind.
+Embers: This fire sprinkler system for houses is specifically designed to combat ember ignition, with testing demonstrating that it produces a sufficient density of water to douse firebrands that can travel long distances in the wind.
+With house sprinkler systems like these, homeowners can enhance their protection against bushfire threats.

 Why it Works